dux074/dux074/README.md

-- 👋 Hi, I’m @dux074
+- 👋 Hi, I’m @dux074 Welcome To My Github

-CyberSec,Programming,Networking
+Experiences CyberSec,Programming,Networking
+Learning More Everyday
+Currently Interested In Getting My CEH,Anything Comptia

 Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.